1794 Flowing Hair Silver Dollar

 What makes the 1893-S Morgan dollar so valuable?

 The 1893-S Morgan dollar had a mintage of only 100,000 pieces at the San Francisco Mint — the lowest mintage of any date in the Morgan dollar series.
-That low mintage, combined with the Panic of 1893, meant most of these coins were placed into circulation and spent rather than saved.
-Very few examples survive in grades above Fine, and gem uncirculated examples are extraordinarily rare — MS65 specimens trade for $100,000+.
+That low mintage, combined with the Panic of 1893, meant most of these coins were spent rather than saved.
+Very few survive in grades above Fine, and gem uncirculated examples are extraordinarily rare — MS65 specimens trade for $100,000+.
 The 1893-S is one of the three essential Morgan dollar keys (along with the 1895 proof-only and the 1889-CC) that define the upper tier of the series.

 Are Morgan dollars a good investment?